 Araucaria Avenue – A gentle sloping walkway is beautifully framed by majestically towering Araucaria (Hoop Pines).
 When the timing is right, beams of sunlight shine directly down the centre of the path, creating stunning backlighting for photographs.

-Northern Palm Garden – Near the Friends Gate on Plane Tree drive, this creek-side location has sweeping tree-lined lawns that become filled with a beautiful golden glow in the late afternoon sun.
+Northern Palm Garden – Near the Friends Gate on Plane Tree drive to the north of the Adelaide Botanic Gardens, this creek-side location has sweeping tree-lined lawns that become filled with a beautiful golden glow in the late afternoon sun.
 In Autumn, surrounding leaves turn magical shades of yellow and orange.

 Economic Garden – The Boy and Serpent fountain stands as the centrepiece of this European manor-style garden.
 It is named for its display of plants used for food, medicine, oils, dyes and ceremonies – anything of historic economic importance.